Flower Hill Cemetery (Flower Hill, New York)

-The Flower Hill Cemetery, also known as the Burtis Cemetery and Old Cemetery at Flower Hill, is a small, historic cemetery located within the Incorporated Village of Flower Hill, in the Town of North Hempstead, in Nassau County, on the North Shore of Long Island, in New York, United States.
+The Flower Hill Cemetery, also known as the Burtis Cemetery and Old Cemetery at Flower Hill, is a historic cemetery and historic site located within the Incorporated Village of Flower Hill, in the Town of North Hempstead, in Nassau County, on the North Shore of Long Island, in New York, United States.

 Description

 This cemetery, which dates back to the American Revolution-era, was active between 1798 and 1896.
-It is one of the oldest places within Flower Hill.
+It is one of the oldest extant places within Flower Hill.
 Many prominent locals from this time period are buried at this cemetery, including members of the Burtis family, which owned a farm located partially over what is now the North Hempstead Country Club.
 It is owned by the Incorporated Village of Flower Hill.

 In 2010, a local resident, James Morgan McLaughlin, arranged a cleanup effort of the cemetery, as part of his Eagle Scout project.
+One year later, in 2011, ownership of the property was transferred from the Town of North Hempstead to the Village of Flower Hill.

+The cemetery was designated a Village of Flower Hill Historic Landmark on April 3, 2023.
+It is eligible for listing on both the New York State Register of Historic Places and the National Register of Historic Places.

 Notable interments

 The Flower Hill Cemetery has a total of 8 headstones and 10 known interments.